Vyral/base-template/_posts/2020-07-08-hows-our-real-estate-market-doing.md

 **Apartment**

 * Apartment sales totaled 227 units in June.
-This is an improvement from the 136 units last month, but it is still nearly 13% lower than last year’s levels and more than 30% lower than longer term averages.
+This is an improvement from the 136 units last month, but it is still nearly 13% lower than last year’s levels and more than 30% lower than longer-term averages.
 * New listings rose compared to last month and last year.
 This did translate into some monthly inventory gains, but overall inventory levels remain lower than last year’s levels.
 * The months of supply has come down from the high levels recorded over the past few months.
 * Benchmark prices continued to trend down this month, totaling $240,900.
 This is a year-over-year decline of nearly 4%.